Community Public Health (AA)

 • ACT score of 22 or greater in reading,

-• EMS100 or American Heart Association BLS for Healthcare Provider card.
+• American Heart Association BLS Provider CPR card.

-• The student must be 18 years of age at the time of program completion to sit for the NREMT exam (students 17 years of age are encouraged to contact the EMS director prior to registration.
+• The student must be 18 years of age at the time of program completion to sit for the NREMT exam (students 17 years of age are encouraged to contact the EMS director before registration.

 You will need to bring copies of the following documents to your first class and give them to your instructor.